 1975 Gives two enormously successful concerts at New York's Town Hall.
 Months later she plays the Chateau Madrid, also in New York, also a success.
 She is in fine form and convinced this is a new beginning.
 Fans adore her and she them.
 But she is not so loving toward anyone she works with.
 She is demanding, stubborn, and argumentative, which has unfortunately become synonymous with her name by this time.
 Inexplicably, despite her two recent successes, she returns home to Los Angeles and begins what will become years of solitude.

-1976 Yma Sumac has completely disappeared from public eview.
-The son is sent to Europe to live with his father after years of reckless behavior and they will only ever see each other again once (possibly twice).
-Cholita remains but lives in her own home.
+1976 Yma Sumac has completely disappeared from public view.
 The Diva is left entirely to her own devices, with no professional prospects.
 She will later call this time period “semi-retirement.”
 Contrary to popular belief she is in Los Angeles the entire time she is out of the public eye.
-She was never “resting in Peru.”
+She was never “resting in Peru for 15 years.”

 1980-1981 Sumac decides she needs to reunite with nature and the animal kingdom she had sung so much about, and spent so much time with in her earlier years.
 She discovers the Wildlife Waystation in the Angeles National Forest where she will spend a great deal of time with founder Martine Colette caring for many different animals.
 Personal photos from the time show the Diva holding possum while they receive vitamin shots, as well as walking